dustykat/engr-1330-webbook/README.md

-# jupiter-webroot
+# 1330-textbook-webroot
-My collection of useful jupyter notebooks, ported from Python for Engineers.
+A textbook for students in ENGR 1330 Computational Thinking and Data Science Including a collection of useful jupyter notebooks, ported from Python for Engineers.

 ## Notes
-1. intended for first directory off a webroot, e.g. `http://your-fqdn-webroot/jupiter-webroot/`
+1. intended for first directory off a webroot, e.g. `http://your-fqdn-webroot/1330-textbook-webroot/`
-2. Readings may contain copyright materials, use .htaccess to fit fair use policy if you place on a web server
+2. Readings may contain copyright materials, use authentication (userid/passwd) to fit fair use policy if you place on a web server
-3. All notebooks run on a JupyterHub hosted on my Raspberry Pi in ubuntu 20.04.01
+3. All notebooks tested on JupyterHub hosted on a Raspberry Pi running ubuntu 20.04.01

 ## To Do
-1. Build documentation either in Markdown or Sphinx within each directory
+1. Make this repository
+2. Install MkDocs on Raspberry Pi host/development machine.
+3. push to here, verify public access